 - Failing to complete community service

 Once the state has filed a motion to revoke probation, you will be entitled to a hearing.
-The court will decide whether to keep you on probation or revoke probation entirely and move forward with sentencing that could include incarceration or other punitive measures.
+The court will decide whether to keep you on probation or revoke probation entirely and move forward with sentencing.
+This sentencing could include incarceration or other punitive measures.

-However, you could have your probation terms altered if you have successfully kept to all of the requirements set out by your probation for a period.
-You may be allowed to visit your probation officer less frequently, or your community service hours may be decreased.
-However, modifications to DWI probation are not guaranteed and will differ for different cases.
+Despite this, you could have your probation terms altered if you have successfully kept to all of the requirements set out by your probation for a certain period.
+For example, you may be allowed to visit your probation officer less frequently, or your community service hours may be decreased.

-Your Attorney Can Help You Build an Argument in Your Defense
+Your Houston DWI Probation Lawyer Can Help You Build an Argument in Your DWI Defense Case

 Probation violators face an uphill legal battle because the burden of proof is lower in this type of hearing.
 It’s up to your attorney to provide an effective defense and prove you did not violate the terms and conditions of your probation.

 The other alternative is to present mitigating circumstances and persuade the court to allow you to remain out of jail.
-That’s why it’s imperative to consider working with a Texas DWI probation defense attorney.
+A Texas DWI probation defense attorney can determine the best strategy for your situation.

 Request a DWI Probation Case Consultation With Blass Law

-If you received a DWI in Houston, you want a DWI probation lawyer to represent your interests and defend your rights.
-The attorneys at Blass Law can seek the best result for your case, whether this is your first DWI offense and you are looking for reduced probation, or you were charged with a DWI while on probation.
+A Houston DWI Probation Lawyer could represent your interests and defend your rights if you received a DWI.
+The attorneys at Blass Law will seek the best result for your case, whether this is your first DWI offense or an additional charge while on probation.

-You have a narrow opportunity to defend yourself and reduce your penalties, so don’t delay!
-Connect with a Houston DWI probation lawyer on our team today.
+You have a short time to defend yourself and reduce your penalties, so contact a Houston DWI probation lawyer at our law firm today.

 Call or text 713-225-1900 or complete a Case Evaluation form